-“The key is to start small, understand the level of risk, do due diligence and stay diversified,” said Evie Vee, head of financial planning and personal investments at DBS.
+“The key is to start small, understand the level of risk, do due diligence and stay diversified,” said Evi Vee, head of financial planning and personal investments at DBS.

-“We don't know how long the pandemic will last, so it would be wise to spread your finances over a longer period, rather than investing 100% of your money at one time,” she added.
+“We do not know how long the pandemic will last, so it would be wise to spread your finances over a longer period rather than investing 100% of your money in one go,” she added.
 "Invest money you don't need in the short term, take a long term approach to gain an edge over time."

 As reported by ForumDaily:

 - A new virus was discovered in the Chinese city of Wuhan in December 2019.
 In 2020, it covered all continents except Antarctica.
 On March 11, US President Donald Trump imposed a ban on entering the United States from EU countries.
 The ban came into force on Friday, March 13, and will last at least 30 days.
 In particular, it will concern people who have visited the Schengen area over the past 14 days.